BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 The mirror, which is roughly the shape of the head of a spoon, sits atop a burnished silver pole, which pokes up from the lush green of the back lawn like a lamp post.

-The mirrors sits about 20 feet from the stuccoed back wall of the home, and stands about 7 feet tall.
+The mirror, atop the pole, is about 20 feet from the stuccoed back wall of the home, and stands about 7 feet above the grass of the lawn.

 Twice a year, at the vernal and autumnal equinoxes, the sun is in just the right place in the sky so that the sun's rays shine exactly into the center of mirror.

 When that happens, the mirror focuses the sunlight into a spyglass that's embedded into the back wall of the home.

-The spyglass is about half a foot long, about 3 inches in diameter, and sits about 3 feet up from the ground.
+The spyglass is about 10 inches long, about 3 inches in diameter, and sits about 3 feet up from the ground.

 It's built right into the wall, so that one end of it is flush with the outside of the wall, and the other end is flush with the inside of the wall.

-On the inside of the home, the spyglass is located along a hallway between the kitchen and the foyer.
+On the inside of the home, the spyglass is located along one of the long hallways in the home.

-In the hallway opposite the spyglass, there's a golden brown wooden chair with wooden armrests.
+In the hallway opposite the spyglass, there's a golden brown wooden chair with wooden dowels forming the back support and pleasantly worn armrests.

-On the day of an equinox, when a family members would sit in the chair, sunlight would stream through the spyglass and land right about in the center of their chest.
+On the day of one of the equinoxes, when a family members sits in the chair, sunlight streams into the mirror, through the spyglass, and lands just about in the center of their chest.

-The family tradition - you could say the family legend - was that if you sit in the chair, in the beam of the light, you can ask yourself one question and you'll receive a completely honest answer.
+The family tradition was that if you sit in the chair, with the beam of light on you, you can ask yourself - quietly in your own mind - one question, to which you'll receive an honest answer.

+Of course, nobody in the family believed in the supernatural, but they reasoned that the ritual of the mirror and the light helped them focus somehow; to let quieter thoughts through, perhaps.

-That summer, the parents had sold the home, in order to downsize to a smaller home nearby, since both children were off to college and now launched into the world.
+That summer, the parents had sold the home, in order to downsize to a smaller home, since both children were off to college and launched into the world.

-The autumnal equinox happened to be during a school break, though, and was a few weeks before the house was set to close.
+The autumnal equinox that year happened to be during a school break, a few weeks before the family was set to move out.

-On the day of the equinox, everyone was busy packing, socializing, and reminiscing about their lives in the home.
+On the day of the equinox, everyone was busy packing and going about their business.

-There were cardboard boxes in the foyer and half the pots and pans in the kitchen were already packed away.
+There were cardboard boxes in the foyer, and half the silverware was already packed.

+The daughter hadn't forgotten the ritual, though.

+A few minutes before the ordained time, the looked among the boxes that had been packed until she found that particular wooden chair, removed it from its plastic wrap, and took it to the hallway.

+In the hallway, she set the chair down across from the spyglass and sat down, waiting for the light to appear.

+After a minute, the light began to beam through the spyglass, and landed on her sternum.

+She closed her eyes and asked, quietly to herself, why her friend Rebecca is generally nice, but every so often when they talk seems to inject a small but deep-cutting criticism.

+The daughter heard the voice of the mirror speak in her mind, as though from the center of their chest, halfway up the torso and seemingly halfway back from the surface of back chest to her back: "she hates you."

+The voice was always quiet, and spoke against a backdrop of a sort of mental hush, like a ripple moving across a lake in the rain.

+She sat for a few minutes processing the answer to her question.

+After a while, when the sun had moved upward in the sky and the beam had disappeared, she rose from the chair and walked outside to the back garden where the mirror stood, still lost in thought.

+She went up close to the mirror, something she'd never done before, looking intently at it upon its stand.

+She moved her eyes across every part of it, soaking in the details of its design.

+The silver reflective portion had a dull gray to it.
+The intricacies of the frame looked like the burls on an old oak tree.

+As the sun continued upward in the sky, and so downward in the mirror, she noticed something - now better illuminated - near the bottom edge of the dull gray reflective part of the mirror.

+It was writing, etched in a plain but neat golden script.

+Once the sun's reflection had fully left the bottom edge of the mirror, she leaned closer to make out the words of the script, and read them out loud to herself, under her breath.

+It was a quote she's seen somewhere, but couldn't remember where: "The closer you get to the truth, the simpler it becomes".

-They didn't forget the ritual though: each family member sat in the chair in succession and asked a question, quietly within their mind.
+TODO remove: They didn't forget the ritual though: each family member sat in the chair in succession and asked a question, quietly within their mind.

-Of course, nobody in the family didn't believed in the supernatural, but they reasoned the ritual of the mirror and the light helped them focus somehow, to let quieter thoughts though perhaps.

 The son asked how to make good friends.
 "Listen more than you speak, be helpful, be loyal, be fun, and most of all, be serious."

 The mother asked if she'd made the right decision in which career she'd chosen, and how she'd navigated it.
 "Yes, you've done well."

-The daughter asked why her friend Rebecca is generally nice to her but every so often seems to inject a small but somehow deeply cutting criticism of her.
-"She hates you."

 The father asked if he'd be remembered 100 years after his death.
 "No".

-Each heard the voice of the mirror speak in their mind, as though from the center of their chest, halfway up the torso and seemingly halfway deep from the surface of their chest to their back.

-The voice was always quiet, but there was always a background of mental silence when it spoke.

 It wasn't like those usual thoughts wriggling through one's mind day to day - thousands of little doubts, gripping urges, and apparent insights.